nulib-labs/loam-iiif/README.md

 ## Features

-- Recursively traverses IIIF collections to find all manifest URLs
+- **Recursively Traverses IIIF Collections:** Finds all manifest URLs within a collection, including those in nested collections.
-- Supports both IIIF Presentation API 2.0 and 3.0
+- **Supports Multiple IIIF Presentation API Versions:** Compatible with both IIIF Presentation API 2.0 and 3.0.
-- Multiple output formats (JSON and formatted tables)
+- **Multiple Output Formats:** Choose between `json`, `jsonl` (JSON Lines), and formatted tables.
+- **Download Full Manifest JSONs:** Save the complete JSON content of each manifest, named by their IDs.
-- Save results to file or display in terminal
+- **Save Results to File or Display in Terminal:** Flexible output options to suit your workflow.
-- Debug mode for detailed logging
-- Robust error handling with automatic retries
+- **Debug Mode for Detailed Logging:** Provides comprehensive logs for troubleshooting and monitoring.
+- **Robust Error Handling with Automatic Retries:** Ensures reliable data fetching even in the face of transient network issues.
-- Support for paginated collections
+- **Support for Paginated Collections:** Handles collections that span multiple pages seamlessly.

 ## Installation